Peanut butter mixture based on this recipe: https://www.oogio.net/giant_reeses_cups_cake/

 - Final baking:

-- Shake pan a bit to flatten the chocolate mixture / evenly distribute it in the crusts.
+- Fill each crust with the chocolate mixture almost to the top of the crust height; if needed, gently shake pan a bit to flatten the chocolate mixture / evenly distribute it in the crusts.

 - Cool completely in room temperature.